Search

 With the end of the Civil War and abolition of slavery came freedom as well as important property rights to buy, sell and lease land that created real opportunity for Madison’s African American community.

 One story of triumph can be experienced today by touring the home of Adeline Rose.
 Born in the last years of slavery, Ms. Rose succeeded in building her own business as a laundress.
-Widowed in her 20s and left to raise two young children on her own, Ms. Rose used her earnings to buy land in town and have constructed – from scratch – a home for herself and her children.
+A single mother, Ms. Rose used her earnings to buy land in town and have constructed – from scratch – a home for herself and her children.

 Rose Cottage, c.
 1891, is a fine example of “Folk Victorian,” a typical vernacular form ornamented with Victorian elements.
 However, Ms. Rose added her own personal touches with floor-level windows and grooved heart pine ceilings, which were not common in similar homes of the time.